ludovicocelli/LUDOVICO-CELLI-MDEF25-26/docs/living-with-your-own-ideas.md

 *To be fully perceived*

-Finally, to act the last chapter of my performance, I took a metal made object and use it to reflect the sun on my face, to fully let the others see me.
+Finally, to act the last chapter of my performance, I took a metal made object and used it to reflect the sun on my face, to fully let the others see me.
 Those are the times I fully wanna be perceived, where I allow myself to be seen in all my details, in all my shades, in my vulnerability and in my strength.
 That's when I embrace being part of a bigger ensamble and allow myself to transparently share my image.